HBRYU/HBRYU/README.md

 - 👋 Hi, I’m @HBRYU.
 I am majoring in Artificial Intelligence in Yonsei University, South Korea.
-- I do game development as a hobby and do AI projects for personal research/studying purposes.
+- I do game development as a hobby and AI projects for personal research/studying purposes.

 <!---
 HBRYU/HBRYU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.